icgc-dcc/dcc-docs/docs/cloud/repositories.md

-##Overview
+# Repositories

 The data for the ICGC resides in many data repositories around the world.
-These repositories have their own architcture, governing bodies, access controls, data portals and download clients.
+These repositories have their own architcture, governing bodies, data access controls, data portals and download clients.
 On this page you can find an overview of all of these repositories, their purpose and function, as well as providing links to each repositories important pages and resources.

+All of the ICGC data be searched for using the ICGC data portal, and downloaded using the icgc-get tool.
+Generally the data is divided into projects.

-## Common access control institutions
+## Common data access control bodies

+ICGC projects have two separate access control bodies.
+Which body controlls the data depends on where the project was run.
+US based projects are controlled by the eRA Commons and dbGap, while non-US projects.

-### DACO
+### ICGC DACO
-Follow the proceedure outlined at the DACO page <https://icgc.org/daco>.
+Follow the proceedure outlined at [the DACO page.](https:/icgc.org/daco)

-Once your DACO access application is completed, your email will become associated with an OpenID, and you will be given a username and password for the EGA and ICGC.
+Once your DACO access application is completed, your email will become associated with an OpenID, and you will be given a username and password for the EGA and ICGC repositories.

 ### eRA Commons
 Many of the repositories that participate in the ICGC program require an account with the [electronic Resarch Adminstration](https://public.era.nih.gov/commons/commonsInit.do) as a fist step in access authentication process.
 If your organization has not used the eRA commons befor you will need to [register your organization.](https://era.nih.gov/commons/faq_commons.cfm#II1) This process will need your organzations signing offical to participate.